X930E 120Hz Smart LED TV

 - Basic remote control features a built-in mic for voice recognition and allows for voice control of certain Android TV functions.
 The remote is not backlit

-- Google Android smart TV platform with Google Play – The XBR930E uses Android’s Marshmallow (6.0.1) operating system and incorporates Android TV with access to a variety of apps available for download from the Google Play store – Android TV gives you access to movie, music, sports, and other entertainment apps
+- Google Android smart TV platform with Google Play – The XBR930E uses Android’s Marshmallow (6.0.1) operating system and incorporates Android TV with access to a variety of apps available for download from the Google Play store – Android TV gives you access to movies, music, sports, and other entertainment apps

 - HDR or High Dynamic Range (HDR10 and Dolby Vision w/ FW update) provides increased contrast with a greater range of peak brightness (highlights) and black levels, in addition to better picture detail and more vibrant colors